shashankcic/dbms-queries/README.md

-# Database Management S Queries
+# Database Management System Queries
 SQL Queries from course.
 Really good for practice.

 This can be used for practice, images have the questions which can be solved through the given queries in queries file.